Fireworks: Monte-Carlo International Fireworks Festival

 Pyrotechnics experts from around the world have competed in Monte Carlo, Monaco, since 1966.
 The festival runs from July to August every year, and the winner returns in 18 November for the fireworks display on the night before the National Day of Monaco.
 The event is held in Port Hercule, beginning at around 9:30pm every night, depending on the sunset.

 Singapore

-The Singapore Fireworks Celebrations (previously the Singapore Fireworks Festival) is an annual event held in Singapore as part of its National Day celebrations.
+The Singapore Fireworks Celebrations (previously the Singapore Fireworks Festival) is an annual event held in Singapore as part of its National Day, New Year's Day and Chinese New Year celebrations.
 The festival features local and foreign teams which launch displays on different nights.
 While currently non-competitive in nature, the organizer has plans to introduce a competitive element in the future.

 The annual festival has grown in magnitude, from 4,000 rounds used in 2004, to 6,000 in 2005, to more than 9,100 in 2006.

 South Korea

 Busan International Fireworks Festival is one of the most significant fireworks festivals in Asia.